Tactics: How to Play in a 4-4-2 Diamond Formation?

 But then how to play the diamond 4-4-2 effectively and what are the weaknesses and strengths of this system?
 We'll present the offensive and defensive movement of the diamond 4-4-2 so you can then implement this system within your team.
 Overview.

-How to play the diamond 4-4-2 effectively?
+How to play the 4-4-2 diamond effectively?

-The offensive movement of the diamond 4-4-2 (or diamond)
+The offensive movement of the 4-4-2 diamond

 The offensive movement of the diamond 4-4-2 is essential and it passes mainly through one player: the attacking midfielder.
 It's often them who will orchestrate the offensive movement and we recommend giving particular importance to this player if you decide to implement a diamond 4-4-2.
 They must be able to provide passing solutions, play back-to-goal, and also be comfortable technically.
 Having a large volume of play can be a real asset in this position.